AdobeDocs/experience-platform.en/help/data-prep/api/schemas.md

 solution: Experience Platform
 title: Schemas API Endpoint
 topic: schemas
-description: You can use the `/schemas` endpoint in the Adobe Experience Platform API to programmatically retrieve, create, and update schemas.
+description: You can use the `/schemas` endpoint in the Adobe Experience Platform API to programmatically retrieve, create, and update schemas for use with Mapper in Platform.
 ---